junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Why?"
 Jimmy's breath hitches.
 "Why are we coming to Hell?"

 Castiel isn't patient enough to tend to his curiosity.
 "Shush, you're very loud today.
 I need all my power for this mission, so I can't mind your business.
 Be quiet.
-Distract me again and you will regret it."
+Distract me again, and you will regret it."

 Jimmy stares at the TV screen with wide eyes, biting his lower lip.

 *He's just trying to help.* He wants to say.
 But on the second thought, just in case it also gets counted as "distracting", he might as well not say anything at all.
 He trusts the angel knows what he's doing.

 He doesn't sign up for going to Hell or facing demons when he said "yes" to Castiel.
-Not even the Book mentions anything about demon, only the Devil and the angels that follow him.
+Not even the Book mentions anything about demons, only the Devil and the angels that follow him.
 Jimmy thinks distantly.
-But, of course, the angel has no obligation to inform him any of that and is totally capable of handling the demons on his own.
+But, of course, the angel has no obligation to inform him of any of that and is totally capable of handling the demons on his own.

 Jimmy tries to relax the muscle on his imaginary shoulder, but his imaginary body is still tense.
 He can still feel his heart beating fast in his chest.

 Castiel continues fighting his way downward.
-More and more demons besiege them, and each and every one of them get sliced and killed.
-Some of them might finally get a grasp on his body, digging long cuts into his muscle.
+More and more demons besiege them, and each and every one of them gets sliced and killed.
+Some of them might finally get a grasp on his body, digging long cuts into his flesh.
 Jimmy feels a numb pain at the far tip of his consciousness, like a throbbing bruise dulled down from a numb limb.
 The sensation dies down quickly, turning into an itch, then heals.
-But another layers on it shortly, then another.
-The healing doesn't keep up as fast, and the sensation accumulates, turning into a paper cut, then a sharp knock, then a cold hallow feeling.
+But another layer on it shortly, then another.
+The healing doesn't keep up as fast, and the sensation accumulates, turning into a paper cut, then a sharp knock, then a cold hollow feeling.
 He can't feel his arms and legs anymore, but he knows Castiel is still moving them, faster than his brain can apprehend.
 He trusts -- he wishes -- the angel is taking care of his body.

 Jimmy wonders how far down they still have to go and if Hell really is a bottomless Pit as the Book describes.

-But he bites his tongue, literally, just not to say anything, not to distract the angel, even though he really just want to help.
+But he bites his tongue, literally, just not to say anything, not to distract the angel, even though he really just wants to help.

 The wave of demonic attacks thickens.
 On the dark background of Hell's downward passageway, Jimmy can't see exactly how many demons are encircling them, but Castiel's move is slowing down.
 He wonders if the angel sees the demon differently from his celestial eyes.

 And then, there is an explosion of light.
-The light starts from the center of the view, like the cold blue flame at the peripheral of burning gas fire.
-It fills the whole vision in a blink, bursting inside and outside in the same time.
-Jimmy feels a gush of power rushing through the room he's in and his whole consciousness, shoving him fly into the wall at the far end and drop violently to the floor.
+The light starts from the center of the view, like the cold blue flame at the periphery of a burning gas fire.
+It fills the whole vision in a blink, bursting inside and outside at the same time.
+Jimmy feels a gush of power rushing through the room he's in and his whole consciousness, shoving him to fly into the wall at the far end and drop violently to the floor.
 A photo frame on the mantel falls to the floor and shatters.
 It's that confusing sensation of cold and hot pulse flowing through his veins again.
 The tips of his nerves quiver in the burst of energy.

 When he settles down and looks at the view through the TV screen again, the demons around them are all burned and cleared out.
-Jimmy wonders for a brief second why Castiel didn't use the killing blow earlier, and also immediately, the sharp sensation from his skin and body rush into his consciousness, overwhelming his mind.
+Jimmy wonders for a brief second why Castiel didn't use the killing blow earlier, and also immediately, the sharp sensation from his skin and body rushes into his consciousness, overwhelming his mind.
 After the vast explosion of grace, it feels like a barrier is removed between his body and his mind.
 The pain is acute.

-Jimmy moans at the pain that he's never felt before, staggering in his standing position, crushing down to floor, for he can feel both his legs must be broken during the fight.
+Jimmy moans at the pain that he's never felt before, staggering in his standing stance, crushed down to the floor, for he can feel both his legs must be broken during the fight.
 So are his arms.
-The body must has been cut, bitten, stabbed, and twisted out of place.
+The body must have been cut, bitten, stabbed, and twisted out of place.
 Jimmy can't really see his own body, and Castiel doesn't seem to bother fixing any of that, as long as the parts are sticking together, but the pain sensors in his body are still functioning.
 And all the sharp aching sensation is passing right to his consciousness.

 Jimmy has to cover his mouth, just in case any of the moaning sound passes to Castiel's ears, just in case he annoys the angel.
-If he's the only one in his body, he's sure he would be falling to the ground, trembling in cold sweat and fainting out -- no, if he's only a human, he must have already been killed for a thousand times.
+If he's the only one in his body, he's sure he would be falling to the ground, trembling in cold sweat, and fainting out -- no, if he's only a human, he must have already been killed a thousand times.
 Jimmy doesn't know if he should hate or thank Castiel.

-They land on a solid ground, eventually, without any more obtrusion.
+They land on solid ground, eventually, without any more obtrusion.

 It seems Hell does have a deepest Pit.